 Purists, beware.
 We are well aware of the fervor with which one will defend one’s preparation of a lobster roll.
 And there are abominations out there: deep-fried, as a grilled cheese, on brioche with avocado — gack.
 We didn’t want to mess with perfection (lightly toasted top-loading hot dog bun, minimal mayo, small piece of lettuce), but we did want to find a way to slip our tasty pancetta into the mix.
-A little cured pork can make most anything taste better, right?
-So we crisped up just a little, melted butter in the fat to toast the buns, and sprinkled the crunchy bits on top.
+A little cured pork can make almost anything taste better, right?
+So for our Volpi lobster roll we crisped up just a little, melted butter in the fat to toast the buns, and sprinkled the crunchy bits on top.
 Lobster love with pork belly.
 What could go wrong?

 See Cook’s Note on how to remove lobster meat from the shell.